Lean Healthcare Annual Report

 The ultimate goal of Lean is to establish a culture in which all of an organization’s employees are constantly looking for ways to reduce waste, streamline processes and improve patient care.
 When implemented correctly, Lean works by creating a culture of improvement and problem-solving at all levels of the organization.
 It encourages all employees to look at how their work is being done to see if there are ways to make that work more efficient.

-Over time, these improvements in processes help Lean organizations save critical resources; improve the safety, quality and flow of patient care; increase patient satisfaction, as well as the hospital’s return on investment; reduce staff turnover; and decrease patients’ wait times and lengths of stay.
+Over time, these improvements in processes help Lean organizations save critical resources; improve the safety, quality and flow of patient care; increase patient satisfaction and the hospital’s return on investment; reduce staff turnover; and decrease patients’ wait times and lengths of stay.

-Since CCH started using Lean Healthcare initiatives in late 2016, Lean has led to numerous improvements throughout the hospital.
-This annual report will highlight the improvements made through Lean in the fiscal year 2019-2020 from May 1, 2019 to April 30, 2020.
+Since CCH started using Lean Healthcare initiatives in late 2016, they have led to numerous improvements throughout the hospital.